What will the weather be like?

 How does a day unfold?

 We have collective meetings, in the morning and evening, to discuss our progress, collective plans, and the activities for the next day.
 Depending on the unfolding projects, and individual and collective interests, assorted local outings may take place.
-There are usually 3-5 vehicles at the residency, including van that can fit 14.
+There are usually 2-3 vehicles at the residency, including large van.

 I have assorted dietary restrictions, is that ok?

-We eat healthy, and varied, food.
+We eat healthy, and varied food.
 Vegetarians are well catered for!
-If you have very specific food needs, or concerns, let us know, again we are not near a large supermarket, but eat local foods (yummy!).
-Breakfast is informal, with breads, cheeses, spreads and eggs put out, which you can help yourself to when you awaken.
+If you have very specific food needs, or concerns, let us know,.
+We are not near a large supermarket, but we eat lots of local foods (yummy!).
+Breakfast is informal, with breads, cheeses, spreads and eggs put out, which you can help yourself to when you wake up.
 Lunch tends to be taken on the fly, often leftovers from the previous evening feast, pies, and the like.
 We eat a large evening meal together, usually rather late by North American standards, between 8-9.
-Everyone pitches in to help with the cleaning, and if you are a good cook, let us know, you will be called upon!
+Everyone pitches in to help with the cleaning, and if you are a good cook that enjoys cooking, let us know, you will be called upon!

 What can one get in the local village?